DeepSignals vs Voiceflow

 - Does it have a free plan?

-- No, DeepSignals does not offer a free plan.
+- No, DeepSignals does not offer a free plan or trial.

 - What integrations does it support?